 Figure 15.
-3D model obtained from the integration of photogrammetry and structured light
+3D model obtained from the integration of the photogrammetric and structured light scans.

-The high-resolution base allows detailed study of the relief.
-Combining it, through alignment, with the backrest reproduced in photogrammetry, it is possible to obtain a single model, lighter and more manipulable.

-Moreover, a lighter 3D model would increase the study materials for those who intend to deepen their knowledge of the artefact.
+Moreover, a 3D model using smaller files would increase the space available for study materials for those who intend to deepen their knowledge of the artefact.

 Finally, a model with these characteristics would be very useful, practical and innovative for educational and dissemination purposes.
-For example, it would be easily accessible on websites, apps or devices allowing 3D exploration even to the general public.
+For example, it would be easily accessible on websites, apps or devices, making 3D exploration available to the general public.

 CONCLUSIONS

-The results obtained with those two different technologies were compared for 3D shape accuracy, texture quality, digitization and processing time and finally price.
+The results obtained with two different technologies were compared for 3D shape accuracy, texture quality, digitisation and processing time and finally price.

-The results show that the structured light scanner provided the best results to record geometrical structures.
+The results show that the structured light scanner provided the best results with regard to geometric structures.

-One of the strengths of photogrammetry is the speed with which informations are acquired and the possibility of using simple 2D photographs (which, however, must be taken in the best way, otherwise the loss of geometric information and the quality of the model).
-It only requires a software through to start the elaboration process.
-A high-performance PC speeds up the process but, in the presence of more complex scenes, in Photoscan it is possible to work through autonomous chunks and then proceed to their subsequent merging to obtain a single 3D model.
+One of the strengths of photogrammetry is the speed with which information can be acquired and the possibility of using simple 2D photographs (which, however, must be taken in the best way, otherwise geometric information can be lost and the quality of the model will suffer).
+Only software is required to start the elaboration process.
+A high-performance PC speeds up the process, but, in the case of more complex images, it is possible in Photoscan to elaborate individual sections and then merge them to obtain a single 3D model.

-Photogrammetry is a very good compromise between portability, costs and quality.
-Photogrammetric models can be successfully used in the divulgation and valorization of artworks.
-If integrated within an app or website, they provide a different and more complete level of knowledge than traditional 2D images.
+Photogrammetry offers a very good balance in terms of portability, costs and quality.
+Photogrammetric models can be successfully used in the divulgation and valorisation of artworks.
+When integrated within an app or website, they provide a different and more complete level of knowledge than traditional 2D images.

-Due to the ICT ENEA infrastructure was possible to build up the 3DHOP upgrade with the mentioned new features.
-These brings the 3DHOP to be a more interoperable tool, allowing to build up more complex microservices architecture to integrate such tools with other services developed the same way.
-This could bring to build more resilient tools for cultural heritage assets managers.
+Due to the ICT ENEA infrastructure, it was possible to upgrade 3DHOP to include the new features described above.
+These make 3DHOP a more interoperable tool, enabling the creation of a more complex microservices architecture to integrate the available tools with other services developed in the same way.
+This could lead to the creation of more resilient tools for cultural heritage assets managers.

-Furthermore, the Throne “unrolling” could be useful not only for a better visualization of figures, but for classification also, being an input information for researchers and/or automated segmentation recognition algorithms.
+Furthermore, the unrolled Throne could be useful not only for a better visualisation of the figures but also for classification, as researchers and/or automated segmentation recognition algorithms could work from the information provided in the model.

 Acknowledgement A special thanks to the staff of Corsini Gallery and CIVITA Association for their institutional support.